wjjcook/Units-United/README.md

 # Units-United
-A C++ turn-based strategy game made with SDL2
+A C++ turn-based strategy game made with SDL2.

+Requires SDL2 and SDL2_ttf libraries to build.